TechneWare/SmarterMail.Cli/README.md

 With features such as:
 - Auto-login to the API and token maintenance
-- Interactive or Commandline modes
+- Interactive or Command line modes
 - A scripting engine
 - Startup script
 - Scheduled jobs
 - Integration with Virus Total

 The original use case was to:
-- Automatically move all incoming IDS blocks to the blocklist with consistent documentation.
+- Automatically move all incoming IDS blocks to the block-list with consistent documentation.
-- Optimize the server's blocklist by identifying CIDR groups and collapsing IP entries.
+- Optimize the server's block-list by identifying CIDR groups and collapsing IP entries.

 ## A brief discussion on how this works

-### Moving incoming IDS blocks to the blocklist
+### Moving incoming IDS blocks to the block-list
 This is done as one might expect, by first:
 - Configuring the server's IDS rules to identify bad actor IP addresses:
 	- found on the server under `Settings > Security > IDS Rules`.
-- Then, remove each IDS block and add/document it in the permanent blocklist.
+- Then, remove each IDS block and add/document it in the permanent block-list.

 ### Notes on Server Config
 You must configure the server's IDS rules in order to flag incoming IPs as abusive.
 See: